salboaie/SwarmESB/README.md

-#Hello visitors: These days we are refactoring SwarmESB repository so for a few days just look directly in SwarmCore module to start working with Swarms.
+###Hello visitors: These days we are refactoring SwarmESB repository to prepare SwarmESb2.0 release.
+For a few days just look directly in SwarmCore module to start working with Swarms.
 Still, the main documentation is here!

 #SwarmESB central repository.
 Refactoring and master plan:
 This is the new version of SwarmESB, based on [SwarmCore] (https://github.com/salboaie/swarmcore "SwarmCore") that adds: